Honors College

 • High School Grade Point Average of 3.5 (unweighted on a 4.0 scale)

-Transfer students (with less than 36 hours) in good standing within their previous institution’s Honors Program/College are also eligible to apply for admission into Limestone’s College.
+Transfer students (with less than 36 hours) with a 3.0 GPA and in good standing within their previous institution’s Honors College are also eligible to apply for admission into Limestone’s Honors College.

 Finally, all prospective Honors students must fill out the application, complete the assigned essay, have a Zoom interview with the Honors Dean or an Honors Committee member, and have a reference fill out a letter of recommendation that addresses the student’s fit to the Limestone University Honors College.